intershop/intershop-pwa/docs/guides/migrations.md

 Use variable 'IDENTITY_PROVIDER' to select the provider to be used instead.
 Keep this in mind before deploying or starting the Intershop PWA in server-side rendering mode.

-The default value of the input parameter ['queryParamsHandling'](https://angular.io/api/router/QueryParamsHandling) has been changed from 'merge' to '' for the components product-name.component and product-image.component.
+The default value of the input parameter ['queryParamsHandling'](https://angular.io/api/router/QueryParamsHandling) has been changed from 'merge' to '' for the components `product-name.component` and `product-image.component`.
-This has been done to prevent an unintentional application of filters for product variation master links if the product detail link does not originates from a product listing context (product list page, search result page).
+This has been done to prevent an unintentional application of filters for product variation master links if the product detail link does not originate from a product listing context (product list page, search result page).

 To prevent deprecation warnings we removed the unnecessary `~` from all 3rd party SCSS imports (see https://webpack.js.org/loaders/sass-loader/#resolving-import-at-rules - "Using ~ is deprecated and can be removed from your code (we recommend it)").
 This should be done for additional imports in the customizations as well.